paybondpaybond

 • Enterprise agent fleets

-Keep operator review, dispute handling, and audit exports tenant-safe as workflows scale across teams and tools.
+Keep delegated spend, operator review, dispute handling, and audit exports tenant-safe as workflows scale across teams and tools.

 • Risk & underwriting

-Derive standing and reliability signals from signed settlement history rather than unverifiable dashboards.
+Derive standing and reliability signals from signed settlement history rather than unverifiable dashboards or self-reported task status.

 Multi-agent workflows FAQ